Madison Symmetric Torus

 The Madison Symmetric Torus (MST) is a reversed field pinch (RFP) physics experiment with applications to both fusion energy research and astrophysical plasmas.

-MST is located at the Center for Magnetic Self Organization (CMSO) at the University of Wisconsin-Madison.
+MST is operated by the Wisconsin Plasma Physics Laboratory and is located inside Thomas C. Chamberlin Hall at the University of Wisconsin–Madison.

 RFPs are significantly different from tokamaks (the most popular magnetic confinement scheme) in that they tend to have a higher power density and better confinement characteristics for a given average magnetic field.
 RFPs also tend to be dominated by non-ideal phenomena and turbulent effects.

 Classification

 As in most such experiments, the MST plasma is a toroidal pinch, which means the plasma is shaped like a donut and confined by a magnetic field generated by a large current flowing through it.
 MST falls into an unconventional class of machine called a reversed field pinch (RFP.)
 The RFP is so named because the toroidal magnetic field that permeates the plasma spontaneously reverses direction near the edge.

 A reversed field pinch is formed similarly to other toroidal pinch devices, by driving current through the plasma from an associated capacitor bank or other high-current power sources.
 In a tokamak the toroidal field is much stronger than the poloidal field, but in an RFP it's just the opposite.
 In fact, in an RFP the externally applied toroidal field is switched off shortly after startup.

-The plasma in an RFP is also much closer to the wall than in a Tokamak.
+The plasma in an RFP is also much closer to the wall than in a tokamak.
 This permits a peculiar arrangement of the magnetic field lines, which will 'relax' into a new state such that the total magnetic energy in the plasma is minimized and the total magnetic helicity is conserved.
 The relaxed state called a Taylor state is marked by a peculiar arrangement of magnetic field lines where the toroidal magnetic field at the edge spontaneously reverses direction.